huangyz0918/Hackintosh-Installer-University/README.md

 We encourage you to upload your hackintosh configs and kexts if you don't mind.
 This repo has a workspace named `Res` and you can make your own workspace there ,and share your successful configs and kexts with others if you want.
 It's a good place to make a self backup and do sharing, but don't forget to attach your computer information like this:

 - Build your device folder under `Res` folder, named your device like this: `Computer brand-model-Graphics Cards-macOS  version`
+- Put your device information into a markdown file: `info.md`.
 - Put your config in the root and create a `kexts` folder to hold your kexts.
 - For `kexts` folder, you can create different subfolder for different kinds of kernerls, such as `Wifi`, `Graphics Cards` and so on.
 - Please give a link rather than upload many large files.